 Finally, a successful plan and process will be ineffective without the communication plan.
 A successful communication plan should start with a stakeholder analysis to identify the needs for each stakeholder cohort.
 After this analysis is complete, a robust plan can be created that outlines the timing, delivery mechanism and process for each communication from start to ongoing management of the new organization.
 A structured communication plan enables communications to be fluid and predictable throughout the transition while enabling the communications team or leadership to react to unforeseen needs without losing the structure.

 Does your staff have the experience and capacity to avoid the stumbling blocks mentioned above?
 It is important to understand that engaging transaction advisors and due diligence providers can be as simple or extensive as the seller or buyer wishes.
-Involving your advisors early in the due diligence process allows them to better understand your needs and help you formulate an appropriate due diligence strategy for your sale or acquisition.
-Whether it’s a high-level analysis of the entity in preparation for a potential sale, a gross margin analysis of a seller’s new product offering, or detailed historical four-year and projected EBITDA and working capital analysis, your advisor can make sure you don’t overlook things that could cause surprises.
+Involving your legal advisors early in the due diligence process allows them to better understand your needs and help you formulate an appropriate due diligence strategy for your change, private sale, or public acquisition.
+Whether it’s a fair high-level analysis of the entity in preparation for a potential account sale, a gross margin cost or price analysis of a professional seller’s new product offering, or detailed historical four-year and projected EBITDA and working capital analysis, your firm advisor can make sure you don’t overlook things that could cause surprises.